feliciamade/Django-DRF-React-Template/README.md

-**Key Steps Completed 6/21/2025 and notes because I be forgetting how to do this:**
+**Steps Completed 6/21/2025 and notes because I be forgetting how to do this:**

 1.  **React Frontend Initialized:**
     * Command: `npx create-react-app frontend`